chilam27/Boston_Housing_Prices/README.md

   2. Stratification: in order for our sample to accuratly represent the city of Boston, I make sure all neighborhood are present in the training data set.
 As it turned out, this also resulted in a better prediction for our model.
   3. Eliminate irrelavent features: recalling back to our heat maps from above, there are only a few varaibles that give me the correlation with the target variable that is above 0.2.
 I thought, by removing the irrelevant features and those that highly correlated to each other, would increase the performance.
 But it did not turn about to be like that.
 I am still unsure of why this is the case.
 But by including all variables, it seems to preform better (the larger the number of features is the better?)

 There are two things in the list of outcome of our prediction models that suprised me: there is only *0.9* improvement in lasso regression compare to the multiple linear regession and the random forest regression outperformed the XGBoost algorithm by *36.7*.
 Because of this, I will apply an exhaustive `GridSearchCV` to search for the best parameters for the random forest regression.
+Although I have tried to exhausted tuning with many more parameters such as "max_depth" and "min_samples_leaf", it took too much time so I did a simple one instead (so the difference of the result is not huge).
 ```python
 parameters = {'n_estimators': [200, 400, 600, 800],
               'criterion': ['mse', 'mae'],